polisgo2020/search-senyast4745/README.md

 > To start the search in docker, you must have the output folder in the same directory as the docker-compose.yml file.
 > Index-file should be in this folder.

-You can go in your browser to `localhost` and start searching by web-interface
+You can go in your browser to `localhost` and start searching by web-interface.

 To secure your logs [see it.](http://codingfundas.com/setting-up-elasticsearch-6-8-with-kibana-and-x-pack-security-enabled/index.html)